PSARA Act 2005

 Ethical Conduct

-• Penalties on Violation: If private security agencies are found in violation of its provisions, the Act stipulates penalties and consequences.
-The penalties may range from fines to suspension and cancellation of the license depending upon the severity of violation.
+• Penalties on Violation: The Act has specified penalties and consequences if private security agencies are found in violation of its provisions.
+The penalties could be imposed in the form of fines or suspension and cancellation of the license, depending upon the severity of violation.

-• Cancellation and Suspension of the License: In case of non - compliance or violation of the Act’s provisions, the Controlling Authority has powers to suspend or cancel the PSARA License.
-This helps in maintaining the integrity of the private security industry.
+• Cancellation and suspension of the License: The Controlling Authority has power to suspend or cancel the PSARA License in case of non-compliance or violation of any of the provisions under the Act.
+It helps to maintain the morality of the private security industry.

 Conclusion